 Measure the distance between the top edge of the guide rail, where the plastic strip is, and each end of the rod.
-If the rod is not parallel to the guide rail, you should make following procedures.
+The rod must not slope downwards or upwards in the sawing direction.
+See the manual's section on adjustments for necessary action.